 - Slowly eat small bites of food, placed directly onto the molars.

-- Avoid eating spicy, salty, acidic, or hot temperature foods or beverages for a few days.
+- Avoid eating spicy, salty, acidic, or hot temperature foods or beverages for the first few weeks.

 - Cold foods and beverage are soothing and help reduce swelling.